TheAlienMann/EssentialApp/README.md

 Here, you'll find the `EssentialFeed`, which stands as the Core (or Model, in the 3 layer architecture) [Essential Feed](https://github.com/TheAlienMann/EssentialFeed) as a Swift Package.

 Also, here you'll find the `EssentialiOS` part of the project, as a Swift Package, which stands as the Presentation layer.
 [Essential iOS](https://github.com/TheAlienMann/EssentialFeediOS).

+Note, there might be some details that I have forgotten to add, will update this.

+Ah, here is the original project, [EssentialApp](https://github.com/essentialdevelopercom/essential-feed-case-study) Thank you, Essential Developer for making this project available. 🙏